Dmytro-Hladkykh/Big-Data-Labs/Project_Hive/README.md

    This will start Hadoop services, Hive Server, and the PostgreSQL-backed Hive Metastore.
    If it cant compose, copy the project into another folder, clean and restart Docker.

+3. Edit submit.sh with your path to a project folder

-3. Execute the submit.sh script to set up HDFS and run Hive queries:
+4. Execute the submit.sh script to set up HDFS and run Hive queries:

    ```bash
    ./submit.sh
    ```

-4. Explore the results.
+5. Explore the results.

 ## Hive Queries